-Okay, it's early days and this will probably remain a pipe dream for a while yet, but we've been surprised before and the idea of an iPad mini that can instantly transform into an iPad Max is one that we'd be very excited to see.
+Okay, it's early days and this will probably remain a pipe dream for a while yet, but we've been surprised before and the idea of an iPad mini that can instantly transform into an iPad Max is one we'd be very excited to see.

 At the moment, these rumours remain just that, but keep checking back regularly as we'll continue to update this article with the latest news as it appears.
 In the meantime, as it looks likely that the new models won't be arriving soon, take a look at our roundup of the best iPad deals to see if you can snag a bargain on the current iterations.